Palmik/snap-pastie/TUTORIAL.md

 *Disclaimer: These design decision are in no way related to the Snap & Heist itself, you do not have to follow them in your projects.*

 ### Model
-Model should communicate the data (in our case from database) to the controller and handle the data received from controller.
+Model should provide API to retrieve and store data (in our case in database).

 Our model resides in the [`src/Model`](src/Model) directory.
 It's job is: